BrichtaICS3U/assignment-2-logo-and-action-zane8182/README.md

 5. Your code should contain some comments describing what each part of the code does and how each shape relates to the whole

 Part B: Action
 Use the tutorials and the action.py file to create an animation.
 Choose whichever theme you like, but consider the criteria.
-Themes might include a star field, snowflakes, etc. (5 marks)
+Themes might include a star field, snowflakes, an underwater scene, etc. (5 marks)

 1. Your code must include a header (similar to part A)

 2. You must create a class for your sprites.
 You will need to add this to your repository

 3. Draw your sprite using primitive shapes.
-You don't need to go crazy here, but use at least three shapes
+You don't need to go crazy here, but use at least three shapes to draw your sprite

 4. Store your sprites in a list